 The massive Galapagos tortoises roam the islands like living boulders.
-They can weigh in at more than 500 pounds.
-Most live longer than 100 years, with some living past the age of 150.
-The islands themselves are actually named after these gentle titans.
-In Spanish, galápago means tortoise.
+They can weigh in at more than 500 pounds and most live longer than 100 years, with some living past the age of 150.
+The islands themselves are actually named after these gentle titans — in Spanish, galápago means tortoise.

 At the end of the 20th century, these iconic creatures were inching toward extinction.
 Over the course of 150 years, the giant tortoise population fell from an estimated 100,000 to around 15,000.
 Behind the plummet in population was an unexpected menace: goats.

 Left behind by explorers, merchants, whalers and pirates, goats arrived in the Galapagos in the 16th and 17th centuries.
 Over time their numbers multiplied.
 By the 1990s, around 250,000 goats were bleating across the Galapagos.
-They ate everything, stripping the islands of their vegetation.
+They ate everything and stripped the islands of their vegetation in the process.
 The islands’ tortoises, those ancient standard-bearers of biodiversity, began to die out.

 Concerned environmentalists, conservationists, and evolutionary biologists began to wrangle with how to save the tortoises from the goats.
 Wild strategies emerged, such as a plan to introduce lions to the islands to devour the invasive goat population.
 In the end, though, the environmentalists decided on the most obvious, straightforward solution: all-out slaughter.